Battle of Halule

 The Battle of Halule took place in 691 BC between the Assyrian empire and the rebelling forces of the Babylonians, Chaldeans, Persians, Medes, Elamites and Aramaic tribes.

 Background

 During the reign of King Sennacherib of Assyria, Babylonia was in a constant state of revolt.
 Mushezib-Marduk the Chaldean prince chosen as King of Babylon led the Babylonian populace in revolt against Assyria and King Sennacherib.

 Rebellion forces

 Achaemenes recruited a new army to help the Babylonians against the Assyrians, under the leadership of Mushezib-Marduk.
-As well as the Babylonians, the Aramaic tribes, the Chaldeans and King Khumban-umena III of the Elamites, and all the Zagros Iranians (Persia, Anzan, Ellipi, etc.) joined in rebellion against the Assyrians.
+As well as the Babylonians, the Aramean tribes, the Chaldeans and Humban-nimena III of Elam, and all the Zagros Iranians (Persia, Anshan, Ellipi, etc.) joined in rebellion against the Assyrians.
 The nucleus of the army consisted of Elamite, Median and Persian charioteers, infantry, and cavalrymen.